metio/yosql/yosql-website/content/benchmarks/db-access.md

   - access
 ---

-Each supported [persistence](/persistence/) API has their own performance characteristics.
 The following benchmarks try to use the fastest code paths available to execute SQL statements.

 ### Common Scenarios